abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 the impact we have on those around us and try not to leave a trace of noise.
-In terms of our relations with people, we can reflect on the things we say by asking ourselves, What kind of trace am I leaving in this conversations by the comments I’ve made?
-With our internal processes we can ask ourselves, *What kind of trace am I leaving in my mind due to the moods I’ve picked up or the attitudes, views and perspectives I’m holding?*
+In terms of our relations with people, we can reflect on the things we say by asking ourselves, What kind of trace am I leaving in this conversations by the comments I’ve made?* With our internal processes we can ask , *What kind of trace am I leaving in my mind due to the moods I’ve picked up or the attitudes, views, and perspectives I’m holding?*

 Instead of leaving behind the debris of our mental, spoken, and bodily